-Exodus, founded in 2015 by JP Richardson and Daniel Castagnoli, enables users to send, receive and exchange bitcoin as well as 200 other cryptocurrencies with ease.
-Additional advantages are that it has 24/7 customer support and lets you manage your digital assets while you’re on the move with Exodus for iOS and Android.
+Exodus, founded in 2015 by JP Richardson and Daniel Castagnoli, is a self-custody wallet.
+It enables users to send, receive and exchange bitcoin as well as 260 other cryptocurrencies with ease.
+Additional advantages are that it has free customer support via chat and lets you manage your digital assets while you’re on the move with Exodus for iOS and Android.

 It is also compatible with Trezor wallets.
 Its design is sleek, making it easy to navigate and use, while being very secure.

 According to some industry insiders, one big con is that it can be easily hacked and that it lacks some important security features, such as two-factor authentication.

 - Easy to navigate